 In today's connected environment, security breaches can come from unexpected places.
 In early 2019, Tenable found significant security flaws in multiple wireless presentation systems that exposed company networks to hackers and denial of service attacks.
-While using traditional HDMI cables is very secure, the cost of putting them through walls, ceilings, and floors is expensive.
-Solutions for wireless presentation that enable screen mirroring from your device to a display, on the other hand, offer the ability to have multiple presenters share the screen during a business meeting at a much lower cost.
-But if the system is not secure and opens the door to having your network hacked– it could be one of the most expensive “cost savings” ever.
+While using traditional HDMI cables is very secure, the cost of putting them through walls, ceilings, and floors is high.
+Solutions for wireless presentation that enables screen mirroring from your device to a display, on the other hand, offer the ability to have multiple presenters share the screen during a business meeting at a much lower cost.
+But if the system is not secure and opens the door to having your network hacked, it could be one of the most expensive “cost savings” ever.
 There are three primary screen mirroring security risks that you should make sure to address when evaluating a wireless screen mirroring system for your business meeting and conference rooms:

 Look for a system that operates independently of your office network and without the need for proprietary software to reduce the risk of a hacker gaining access to your network via a wireless HDMI receiver or through cloned or rogue software apps.
-For instance, BenQ InstaShow enables Windows and MacBook screen mirroring in a corporate meeting room without any connection to the main network or having to load a screen mirroring app.
-The product creates a private network that encrypts and manages the content from a device to the receiver.
-For IT managers, they can utilize the corporate LAN to manage these devices – but users cannot bridge from the receiver to the corporate network.
+For instance, BenQ InstaShow enables Windows and MacBook screen mirroring in a corporate meeting room without any connection to the main network and without having to load a screen mirroring app.
+The product creates a private network that encrypts and manages content sent from a device to the receiver.
+IT managers can utilize corporate LAN to manage these devices if needed, but users cannot bridge from the receiver to the corporate network.

 Wireless Presentation System BenQ InstaShow